Learning Efficient Guardrails for Compliance: Evaluating Policy Compliance Detection

+\paragraph{Robust out-of-domain transfer.} When transferred to unseen domains, performance drops only moderately (average 90.8\% accuracy and 90.9\% F1).
 The small gap of about 2–3 percentage points suggests that the model captures transferable compliance regularities rather than overfitting to domain-specific artifacts.
 Notably, Shopping yields the strongest OOD performance (91.7\% Acc / 91.4\% F1), whereas Map and Reddit show slightly larger gaps, reflecting their more heterogeneous action structures.
+This result also provides evidence against a purely artifact-driven explanation: if \modelname mainly exploited domain-specific templates or superficial synthesis patterns, performance would be expected to degrade substantially when evaluated on held-out domains.
+Instead, the small ID--OOD gap suggests that the model captures transferable compliance patterns shared across domains.